What is a documentation generator?

 Best static analysis documentation generators

 These are tools that can generate documentation based on code artifacts.
-They are mainly useful for internal developer documentation.
+These tools are mainly used for internal developer documentation.

 1. Swimm